practo/Practo-Careers/docs/index.md

 ## Practo Internship Program
 ### Updates

+#### **\[Mar 8th, 2022 02:50 PM\]**
+  - We've received some requests for rescheduling the test.
+We will try to accommodate some of these requests but won't be able to accept the majority of them as the schedules are already fixed.
+If you miss the test, you can always re-apply in the next drive.
+We will keep you posted.
+Thanks for understanding.

 #### **\[Mar 8th, 2022 02:00 PM\]**
   - All invites for today's HackerRank test have been emailed.
 Please make sure to check your Spam folders as well.